vmx17/NetProjection/README.md

 ## Update

 - 09/05/2022 SwapChainPanel placed in XAML in Generic.xaml directly (but it did not work).
 Property changed to represents background color (but it does not work).
+- 09/06/2022 by JunjieZhu-MSFT's comment, the compile errors were disappeared.
-- 09/09/2022 Add normal SwapChainPanel (in WinUI3) page to compare propergated from NuGet package (in C++/WinRT). and realized that SwapChainPaned does not appeared to the consuming app.
-Though I did put DirectX resource on it but in vain.
+- 09/09/2022 I realize that the SwapChainPanel is not shown.
+Add normal SwapChainPanel (in WinUI3) page to compare propergated from NuGet package (in C++/WinRT). and realized that SwapChainPaned does not appeared to the consuming app.
+Though I've once put DirectX resource on it but delete again.

 ## Reference